DaveJabe/StockSafe/README.md

   * UI Elements - These classes both configure and present the view.
   * Managers - Managers query Firestore for information about Locations, Products, and Cases.
 Managers also manage the majority of logic involved in passing and changing the data it querys.

-* Data Models
-  1. CaseModel - An identifiable, codable, hashable and comparable struct for "Cases."
-  2. ProductModel
-  3. LocationModel
 * The ViewDesigner class is responsible for basic functions to enhance views (shadows, gradients, and StockSafe fonts).
-*

 ## Application Previews